 Further to the East there are many organized coves mostly in front of some very exclusive hotels and resorts.

 The most popular one is known as Star Beach, a perfectly organized spot with fabulous fine gold sand.
 The beach is surrounded by palm trees and rocky formations that give you the feeling of being on the most perfect tropical island.

 Latitude: N 35.306203

 Distance from Heraklion: 31 km to the East.

 Characteristics: Fully organized sandy beach, crystal clear waters, protected from the winds.

-This beach attracts visitors during all the summer season due to its natural beauty.
+This beach attracts visitors during the summer season due to its natural beauty.
 Crystal clear waters allow you to see rocky sea bottom.
 At the beach, you’ll be amazed at the unique rock arch, a perfect spot for a memorable photo.

-This beach maybe not so crowded as the other beaches in the area of Hersonissos area, which is another good reason to visit.
+This beach may not be so crowded as the other beaches in the area of Hersonissos area, which is another good reason to visit.

 Stalida (Stalis Beach)